Michelin Star Restaurants in London To Add To Your Bucket List

 KOL, Marylebone

 Growing up in the tiny Mexican town of Cuernavaca, Santiago Lastra first started cooking to help his family cope with the grief of losing their father.
 Now, he’s making culinary waves all over the world.
-Santiago made a name for himself running sell out supper clubs around the world, but his most recent venture is perhaps the most exciting yet.
-Santiago heads up KOL in Marylebone, which offers a unique kind of Mexican food, using British ingredients to create eclectic tasting menus: think langoustine tacos, Cheltenham beetroot tostadas and guacamole made of pistachio.
-The chef’s table experience is particularly special, offering diners the chance to watch Santiago and his team of chefs cook up exclusive dishes straight out of the test kitchen alongside a bespoke drinks pairing.
-After KOL picked up its first Michelin star last year, Santiago told us: ‘my dream was to represent Mexico, and the Michelin star proves Mexican food has this feeling of quality.
+Lastra made a name for himself running sell out supper clubs around the world, before setting up his own venture, KOL in Marylebone.
+The restaurant offers a unique kind of Mexican food, using British ingredients to create eclectic tasting menus: think langoustine tacos, Cheltenham beetroot tostadas and guacamole made of pistachio.
+The chef’s table experience is particularly special, offering diners the chance to watch Lastra and his team of chefs cook up exclusive dishes straight out of the test kitchen alongside a bespoke drinks pairing.
+After KOL picked up its first Michelin star in 2022, Lastra told us: ‘my dream was to represent Mexico, and the Michelin star proves Mexican food has this feeling of quality.
 It’s at the level of other cuisines in the world – it’s complex and interesting, but also refined.’

 9 Seymour St, London W1H 7BA; kolrestaurant.com